19,99 €

 I like to think that this book is a bit different from other business planning books, not least because this book is part of the For Dummies series.
 Dummies books aren’t about thinking that you’re a ‘dummy’ — far from it.
 What the For Dummies series is all about is balancing heavyweight topics with a lightweight mindset, and sharing a ‘can-do’ attitude that encourages anyone — no matter how young or old, how inexperienced or how veteran — to give the subject at hand a go.

 I like to think that the Dummies way of thinking has helped me to bring a fresh approach to the subject of business planning.
-I’ve tried not to get bogged down in the same old stodgy discussions of mission statements, values and organisational charts; instead, I’ve focused more on working with others, being creative and thinking of your business as something that’s unique and separate from yourself.
+I’ve tried not to get bogged down in the same old stodgy discussions of mission statements, values and organizational charts; instead, I’ve focused more on working with others, being creative and thinking of your business as something that’s unique and separate from yourself.

-You may be surprised by the fact that I devote six whole chapters to the topic of finance (you’ll only find one finance chapter in most business planning books).
+You may be surprised by the fact that I devote seven whole chapters to the topic of finance (you’ll only find one finance chapter in most business planning books).
 I’m a real advocate of the importance of financial planning and, in this book, I try to break the topic down into bite-sized chunks that anyone can understand, even if they haven’t done any bookkeeping or accounting before.

 I also understand that most people who’ve worked in business end up with knowledge that’s patchy.
 You may know heaps about marketing but nothing about finance, or vice versa.
 The beauty of Dummies books is that you can just leap in, find the chunk of information that addresses your query, and start reading from there.